-Enderal Weste Departous Dart 2 Classification Transportation of Goods The consigner is responsible for determining the classification of Dangerous Goods 00003 dangerous goods.
-Classification includes as applicable, the Regulations shinning name primary class compatibility group subsidiary class SOR/DORS/2001- LIN number, packing group and risk group of dangerous goods 286 or runber, packing group and hak group of dangerous goods.
-200 - Part 3 - Documentation Before allowing a carrier to take possession of dangerous goods for transport, the consignor must prepare and give to that carrier a shipping document or if the carrier agrees, an electronic copy of the shipping document.
+Federal Waste Dangerous - Part 2 - Classification Transportation of Goods The consignor is responsible for determining the classification of Dangerous Goods 00003 dangerous goods.
+Classification includes, as applicable, the Regulations shipping name, primary class, compatibility group, subsidiary class, SOR/DORS/2001- UN number, packing group and risk group of dangerous goods.
+286 or runber, packing group and hak group of dangerous goods.
+200 - Part 3 - Documentation Before allowing a carrier to take possession of dangerous goods for transport, the consignor must prepare and give to that carrier a shipping document or, if the carrier agrees, an electronic copy of the shipping document.
 The information required on a shipping document must be easy to identify and legible.
 Information that must be included on a shipping document is outlined in Part 3.5 of the Regulations.
-Part 4 - Dangerous Goods Safety Marks A person must not offer for transport, transport or import a each dangerous goods safety mark required by this Part is displayed in accordance with this section - Part 5 - Containment A person must not handle, offer for transport, transport or import dangerous goods in a means of containment unless the means of containment is required or permitted by this Part to be used for the transportation of the dangerous goods. - Part 6 - Training A person who handles, offers for transport or transports dangerous goods must either be adequately trained and hold a training certificate in accordance with this Part or perform those activities in the presence and under the direct supervision of a person who is adequately trained and who holds a training certificate in accordance with this Part.
-Adequate training is described in Fait 6.2 of the Regulation. - Part 7 - Emergency Response Assistance Plan It is the responsibility of the person offering for transport or importing dangerous goods for which an emergency response assistance plan (ERAP) is required to establish such a plan and to have that plan approved by Transport Canada. - Part 8 - Accidental Release and Imminent Accidental Release Report Requirements In the event of an accidental release of dangerous goods from a means of containment, a person who has possession of the dangerous goods at the time of the accidental release must make an immediate report it the accidental release consists of a quantity of dangerous goods of an emission of radiation that is greater than a determined quantity or emission level grouter than a determined quantity of emission level.
-If an immediate report was required to be made for an accidental release, a follow-up report must be made by the employer of the person who had possession of the dangerous goods at the time - Schedule 1 - Classes 1 to 9
+Part 4 - Dangerous Goods Safety Marks A person must not offer for transport, transport or import a means of containment that contains dangerous goods unless each dangerous goods safety mark required by this Part is displayed in accordance with this section. - Part 5 - Containment A person must not handle, offer for transport, transport or import dangerous goods in a means of containment unless the means of containment is required or permitted by this Part to be used for the transportation of the dangerous goods. - Part 6 - Training A person who handles, offers for transport or transports dangerous goods must either be adequately trained and hold a training certificate in accordance with this Part or perform those activities in the presence and under the direct supervision of a person who is adequately trained and who holds a training certificate in accordance with this Part.
+Adequate training is described in Part 6.2 of the Regulation. - Part 7 - Emergency Response Assistance Plan It is the responsibility of the person offering for transport or importing dangerous goods for which an emergency response assistance plan (ERAP) is required to establish such a plan and to have that plan approved by Transport Canada. - Part 8 - Accidental Release and Imminent Accidental Release Report Requirements In the event of an accidental release of dangerous goods from a means of containment, a person who has possession of the dangerous goods at the time of the accidental release must make an immediate report if the accidental release consists of a quantity of dangerous goods or an emission of radiation that is greater than a determined quantity or emission level. grouter than a determined quantity of emission level.
+If an immediate report was required to be made for an accidental release, a follow-up report must be made by the employer of the person who had possession of the dangerous goods at the time of the accidental release within 30 days of the initial report.
+Schedule 1 - Classes 1 to 9